Maxlab/docker-compose-development/README.md

 - open http://customer.project.dev/ in your browser (if you do not have dnsmasq, you have to add your hosts file manually).
 - all outgoing mail is sent to http://mail.dev/

-Default behavior is PHP7 and http://customer.project*.php5.dev*/ will call same project in PHP5.

 Database
 ---